SemanticMediaWiki/SemanticMediaWiki/docs/architecture/developing.extension.md

 ### Continuous integration

-Using Travis-CI is fairly easy to setup and integrable with Semantic MediaWiki, the best approach is to select an existing repository and copy files such as:
+Using Travis-CI is fairly easy to set up and integrable with Semantic MediaWiki, the best approach is to select an existing repository and copy files such as:

 - [`.travis.yml`](https://github.com/SemanticMediaWiki/SemanticApprovedRevs/blob/master/.travis.yml)
 - [`tests/travis`](https://github.com/SemanticMediaWiki/SemanticApprovedRevs/tree/master/tests/travis) folder and adapt the necessary references